FalacerSelene/vim-commentable/README.md

 per-buffer or global level.

 In order to set a new global style, assign a 3-valued list to the variable g:CommentableBlockStyle.
-The values of this list are, in turn, the left-hand edge of the block, the top and bottom edges, and the right hand edge of the desired block.
+The values of this list are the left-hand edge of the block, the top and bottom edges, and the right hand edge of the desired block.

 For example, if you set: